This blog has been archived

-Linking Lives is exploring ways to present Linked Data.
-We aim to show that archives can benefit from being presented as a part of the diverse data sources on the Web to create full biographical pictures, enabling researchers to make connections between people and events.
+Linking Lives explored ways to present Linked Data.
+We aimed to show that archives can benefit from being presented as a part of the diverse data sources on the Web to create full biographical pictures, enabling researchers to make connections between people and events.

 Archives Hub Linked Data now available at http://data.archiveshub.ac.uk/

 - Data modelling for archival Linked Data